Skip to main content

 Academic Background

-• Completed courses in probability, statistics, advanced calculus or real analysis, and numerical analysis
+• completed courses in advanced calculus or real analysis, and numerical analysis

 Standardized Tests